kingdonb/webservices/README.md

 <h4>Routes</h4>

-For now you have to edit routes.rb file by hand.
-Insert the following into the routes.rb.
-Add any new routes to the :api namespace.
+The following will inserted into /config/routes.rb for each new api added.

     scope '/', :defaults => { :format => 'json' } do
         namespace :api do